kocheck/Lazy-Export/README.md

 There are two ways to trigger your export settings to be applied.
 The first is a window giving you UI access to run the plugin commands.
 (Set Platform, Apply Settings, Clear Settings)
 The second is via the plugin menu; this makes the actions searchable in Figma with the `⌘+/` command.

 ### Advanced Export Settings.

 With Lazy export, you have two mobile options on how you can apply export settings.

 - Default Export
 - Advanced Export

 With the default export, this follows the trends for exporting assets for mobile at the different screen densities.
-Advanced is still being worked on for a smooth workflow, but the end goal would be for a developer to hit apply, and Figma exports a folder of assets the developer can just drop into Android Studio, or Xcode.
+Advanced is still being worked on for a smooth workflow.

+> The end goal for Advanced Export Options, would be for a developer to hit apply, and Figma exports a folder of assets the developer can just drop into Android Studio, or Xcode.

+**Android Suffix**
+`/drawable-mdpi/default-asset`

+**IOS Suffix**
+`/default-asset.imageset/default-asset@1x`

+### Custom Asset Naming

+Right now if you do not apply a custom name to each asset a default one will be used. _I have plans on the roadmap to adjust this._

+**Android Suffix**
+`drawable-mdpi`

+**IOS Suffix**
+`/default-asset@1x`

 ## Plugin Development Tips